 The organisation you are about to sue will probably never have faced Equality Act cases before, especially not in service provision.
 Solicitors really hate working with unrepresented people, otherwise known as LIPs (Litigant in Person.)
 LIPs can often be much more direct in what they say and do.

 Even though the Equality Act is flawed, I think it is important to use and enforce it as much as possible, or it will lose the little influence it has.
 It’s pretty much the only bit of legislation we can use.
 It’s very empowering to take such cases.
 It forces positive change for disabled people.

 The best bit?
 It’s not as difficult or scary as you might think.
 Much of the action consists of run-of-the-mill form filling, whilst negotiating behind the scenes.
-Nearly all of the time, settlement is reached without having to go to a hearing – the court process focuses service providers minds somewhat!
-Even if the case does eventually go to a hearing, the risks are small and it’s not too difficult or stressful.
+Nearly all the time, settlement is reached without having to go to a hearing – the court process focuses service providers minds somewhat!
+Even if the case does eventually go to a hearing, the risks are usually small and it’s not too difficult or stressful.